Q: How do I know if I need a new roof?

 Q: What are hail impact resistant shingles and how can I benefit from them?

 A: Hail impact resistant shingles are designed to resist the effects of severe weather such as wind and hail, as well as miscellaneous debris such as tree limbs.
 These shingles meet a very difficult requirement known as “Class 4” which is set by the Underwriters Laboratories (UL) and the American Society for Testing and Materials (ASTM International).
 Some major insurance companies may offer you a homeowner’s premium discount for using shingles that receive this “Class 4” rating.
-Ask a Final Cut Roofing adjuster for more details about “Class 4” shingles today or learn more about Qualifying Products for Impact Resistant Roofing at the Texas Department of Insurance.
+Ask a Final Cut Roofing and Construction, LLC adjuster for more details about “Class 4” shingles today or learn more about Qualifying Products for Impact Resistant Roofing at the Texas Department of Insurance.